CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 The AI/ML stream provides an overview of the concepts and skills required to become a data scientist.
 It will include fundamental concepts common to data work (data preparation, data visualization) and an overview of the main branches of machine learning, including supervised learning (classification and value estimation) and unsupervised learning (association rules and clustering).
 An emphasis in the AI/ML stream will be on exercises in R where learners will implement techniques learned during stream-based learning using relevant datasets and specific R libraries.

 ### <span style="color:#4e5b73">Common Learning</span>
-Common learning is content and topics relevant to all streams that all learners are expected to attend.
+Common learning is content and topics relevant to all learning areas that all learners are expected to attend.
 It is typically delivered on Mondays and Tuesdays from 2:00-3:30pm ET.
 The complete list of topics, with dates, can be found on Premium’s Moodle space.
 The sessions are delivered virtually, recorded for future reference and posted on Moodle.
 Their goal is to ensure all learners share a common understanding of key concepts underpinning the new way of thinking and doing expected of public servants as they tackle emerging problems and develop solutions that are timely and effective.
-Some of these concepts are studied in more depth in the different streams.
+Some of these concepts are studied in more depth in the different specializations.

 ### <span style="color:#4e5b73">Problem-based Learning</span>
 One of the main objectives of Premium is to enhance your ability to identify business problems (and not just their symptoms) in order to develop effective solutions that could have a real impact on your organisation and the life of Canadians.
 This is why we asked you, as part of the registration process, to submit a problem to explore during Premium.